Chrille91/Sign-Language-Detector/ReadMe.md

 <img src="https://github.com/Chrille91/Sign-Language-Detector/assets/49496538/35b5e37a-3569-4ff1-b15b-ba33e9dcad44.type" width="400" height="400">

+## Presentation (PDF without videos)
+Please find our presentation here: [Vocal_Hands_Presentation.pdf](https://github.com/user-attachments/files/17902056/Vocal_Hands_public_small.pdf)
+I'd love to give you a full presentation incl. videos of our model in action, so don't hesitate to contact me here or on LinkedIn. ^_^

 ## Idea
 We want to support people who use sign language as their main source of communication.